idiap/bob/examples/boosting/README.txt

-The Parameter file contains the dats for each stage of cascade. firt line: height and width second Line: number of stages for each stage mention
+The Parameter file contains the dats for each stage of cascade. first line: height and width second Line: number of stages for each stage mention
 		number of classifiers